-Our course is designed to prepare you to succeed in the construction industry.
-You'll graduate with desirable skills and knowledge, boosting your employment prospects.
+This course is designed to prepare you to succeed in the construction industry and you'll graduate with desirable skills and knowledge, boosting your employment prospects.
 We ensure our courses continue to be focused on current industry practice, through regular consultation with the Chartered Institute of Building (CIOB), the Chartered Association of Building Engineers (CABE), employers, and current students.

 Where do Construction Management graduates from NTU work?

 NTU has a strong construction alumni community, with many graduates working in senior positions in leading national and international companies.

 Recent BSc (Hons) Construction Management graduate destinations have included:

 - Balfour Beatty